 Mix lazy days of swimming and beach going with time spent exploring medieval fortresses, sitting in lively restaurants, wandering cobbled streets and hiking to ancient ruins.
 Wind down in the evening and fall asleep onboard the boat, lulled to sleep by the sound of lapping waves.
 We’ll be guided by a professional skipper and pampered by a hostess and chef during our journey.
 All breakfasts and lunches will be served aboard the boat.
 In the evenings, we’ll go ashore most nights to experience the incredible cuisine Croatia has to offer.
-Each catamaran is approximately 50′-52’ in length with 5-6 staterooms.
-We’ll start with one catamaran, and if we get more signups than the boat can accommodate, we’ll get another one and tie up side-by-side at night (where possible).
-You may secure a stateroom for yourself or share with a very close friend or relative.
-(It’s a very nice boat, and the staterooms are reasonably spacious, but if sharing, note that there aren’t separate beds in a stateroom).
+We'll be sailing 2 catamarans, each approximately 50′-52’ in length with 5-6 staterooms.
+The first catamaran is sold out - we are now offering berths on the 2nd catamaran.
+This is a once-in-a-lifetime experience to see one of the most beautiful coastlines in Europe

 Note: the below itinerary should be considered a typical itinerary, not an itinerary written in stone.
 Sailing journeys are weather dependent, and our captain will decide each day’s destination based on the weather, wind direction and sea conditions.
 While the weather is typically idyllic at this time of year, mother nature doesn’t always cooperate.
 Your safety and comfort are of paramount importance.

-After boarding our vessel we’ll get acclimated, unpack and go through a short boat briefing.
-Then, we’ll set sail for Milna on the western end of the island of Brač (about 12 NM).
+We’ll get acclimated, unpack and go through a short boat briefing.
+Then we’ll set sail for Milna on the island of Brač.
 Brac is the largest island in central Dalmatia, set among steep cliffs and a distinctly Mediterranean landscape.
-Villagers have farmed wine, olive oil, figs and almonds in the difficult interior of this rock-strewn island for centuries.
+Villagers have farmed wine, olive oil, figs and almonds here for centuries.
 Brac’s most famous export is the gleaming white stone mined from the island’s quarries, cladding buildings as deep in antiquity as Diocletian’s Palace in Split, and as far afield as the White House in Washington DC.

 Today we’ll cruise to Vis, which is the furthest island from the mainland.
 In 1944, the island was declared a military zone and foreigners were unable to access it until 1989.
-Because of this long isolation, Vis has retained it charm and laid back lifestyle.
+Because of this long isolation, Vis has retained its charm and laid-back lifestyle.

 Your skipper will organize an optional island tour so that you can learn about the history of this island which passed between Greek, Roman, Venetian, Napoleonic, Austrian and Italian hands.
 On this tour you’ll visit nuclear fallout shelters, churches and vantage points with great views across the ocean.
-If the tide is low, we’ll visit the stunning blue grotto of Cave Bisevo.
 We’ll surely want to visit the St. Nicholas Church with its sweeping views of the harbor.

 Komiža is a perfect example of a small, charming Mediterranean town.
 It’s guarded by Mt.
 Hum, overlooking beautiful pebble beaches and an open port.
 The island’s springs weave their way to the sea through Komiža, such as Gusarica, Nova Pošta, Velo Žalo.
 You will enjoy a mostly stone-build architecture bathed in the warm sun.
 Thanks to the location, Komiža is also known for its wide selection of fish: here you can taste excellent quality fish and large crabs, which will certainly enrich your gastronomic experience.